kdprkr/TheSortingHat/README.md

 # TheSortingHat

-This repository houses materials used to create random groups of students for class. <br/>
+This repository houses materials used to create random groups of students and assign them a Hogwarts House. <br/>

 ## Overview
 `obsolete/` = contains older versions of R code <br/>